maximilianoHernanRuiz/Hello-world/README.md

 # Hello-world
-Tutorial project to learn the basic of GitHub.
+Tutorial project to learn the basics of GitHub.